 The information provided in this publication is general and may not apply in a specific situation, nor does it necessarily represent the views of authors' firms or their clients.
 Legal advice should always be sought before taking any legal action based on the information provided.
 The publishers accept no responsibility for any acts or omissions contained herein.
-Although the information provided was accurate as at September 2022, be advised that this is a developing area.
+Although the information provided was accurate as at September 2023, be advised that this is a developing area.

-Enquiries concerning reproduction should be sent to Law Business Research, at the address above.
+Enquiries concerning reproduction should be sent to info@thelawreviews.co.uk.

-Enquiries concerning editorial content should be directed to the Publisher - clare.bolton@lbresearch.com
+Enquiries concerning editorial content should be directed to the Content Director,

+Clare Bolton - clare.bolton@lbresearch.com.

-ISBN 978-1-80449-115-7
+ISBN 978-1-80449-213-0